Erdnaxela3/ero-2025/README.md

 *WARNING: The better the computer resources you have, the faster the program is*

-## How to begin
+## Getting started

 To run the program, type this command in the root of the project:

     make

-It will display an interface with the differents areas that you can load or directly type the name of the town you want to load
+It will run a graphic interface with the differents predefined areas that you can load or you can directly type the name of a custom area you want to load

 You can choose :